Gloucester Culture Trust is led by a director, Hollie Smith-Charles, and a board of trustees.

-Anne Cranston: Trustee
+Anne Cranston: Trustee (Acting Chair)

 Anne is project manager for Gloucester Cathedral’s Project Pilgrim, a founder member of Gloucester Heritage Forum and trustee at environmental charity Groundwork West Midlands.
 She has over 20 years’ experience working with communities and is interested in how places shape the people who live in them and vice versa.